 \section{DEVIAS}

+We introduce DEVIAS, an encoder-decoder architecture designed to learn disentangled action and scene representations within a unified model, as illustrated in \figref{overview}.
+DEVIAS consists of i) a disentangling encoder (DE), ii) an action mask decoder (AMD), and iii) an action/scene prediction head.
+To learn disentangled representations, it is crucial to employ \emph{both DE and AMD} during training.

-We introduce DEVIAS, a method for learning disentangled action and scene representations using a single model as illustrated in \figref{overview}.
-We augment an input video to obtain diverse action-scene combinations.
-Please refer to \appref{appendix_devias} for the details.
-In a minibatch, $\I \in \mathbb{R}^{B\times 2T\times H\times W\times C}$, consisting of $B$ videos of $2T$ frames, $H \times W$ spatial dimensions, and $C$ channels, we swap the scenes among the videos using extracted pseudo-human masks to get scene-augmented videos $\tilde{\I}$ with the same dimensions as $\I$.
-A feature encoder then extracts feature vectors $\X\in\mathbb{R}^{B \times NT \times D}$ of the scene-augmented videos $\tilde{\I}$, where $N$ is the number of spatial patches and $D$ is the dimension of patch embeddings.
-To capture distinct information from the feature vectors, \ie action and scene, we introduce the disentangle module.
-The disentangle module takes the feature vectors as keys and values for attention with learnable slots as queries and outputs disentangled slots.
-A matching function categorizes each slot as either action or scene.
-We supervise action slot learning using ground-truth action labels covering $N_A$ action types and scene slot learning using scene labels covering $N_S$ scene types.
-We use a shared head for action and scene prediction.
-To further guide action slot learning, we introduce Mask-guided Action Slot learning (MAS), leveraging pseudo-human masks.
-We provide detailed descriptions of the disentangle module in \secref{disentangle}, MAS in \secref{aux}, and training \& inference of DEVIAS in \secref{tr_inf}.
+Given an input video, DE extracts a feature vector $\X\in\mathbb{R}^{NT \times D}$ using a backbone transformer encoder, where $N$ is the number of spatial patches, $T$ is the number of frames, and $D$ denotes the dimension of patch embeddings.
+DE captures distinct information from the feature vectors, \ie action, and scene by slot attention.
+Given $K$ learnable slots as queries, the slot attention iteratively attends to encoded features as keys and values.
+Then the DE outputs disentangled slots.
+With the slot attention, DEVIAS learns action and scene representations by competition among multiple slots.
+Then a matching function solves $K$ to $2$ matching problem to determine an action and a scene slot.
+We supervise action slot learning using action labels covering $N_A$ action types and scene slot learning using scene labels covering $N_S$ scene types.
+We use a shared head for the action and scene class prediction.
+For disentanglement, we employ a lightweight action mask decoder.
+Given an action slot, AMD learns to predict action masks.
+We provide detailed descriptions of the DE and the prediction head in \secref{disentangle}, AMD in \secref{aux}, and training \& inference of DEVIAS in \secref{tr_inf}.